CMC Markets: 2024 lawsuit by Juan Vargas

-In 2024, former senior employee Juan Vargas filed a lawsuit against CMC Markets, alleging that the company's new bonus scheme deprived him of nearly $1 million in bonuses over a 2.5-year period.
-Vargas further claimed that Matthew Lewis, head of CMC Asia Pacific, threatened him with physical harm when confronted about the bonus changes.
-The lawsuit brought significant media attention to alleged issues within the company's corporate culture, though no resolution has yet been reported.
+In 2024, former senior employee Juan Vargas filed an unfair dismissal claim against CMC Markets, alleging that changes to a bonus scheme deprived him of nearly $1 million over a two-and-a-half-year period and that Matthew Lewis, head of CMC Asia Pacific, threatened him after he complained.
+CMC and Lewis denied the allegations, which had not been tested in court at the time of reporting.